Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 APR (Annual Percentage Rate) - total cost of the loan in percentage

 Often presented in a percentage, APR shows the total cost of the loan.
 It includes the interest rate plus any additional fees that the loan may have.
-APRs can vary widely depending on the lender and loan type.
-Online loans often have higher APRs because of shorter terms and lack of collateral.

 Understanding these elements helps you take smart financial decisions when choosing the loan that’s right for you.
 Read more about interest rate and the cost of a loan here.